samiralam/rules-compendium/docs/dmg/4-creating-adventures/index.md

 | 19 | A band of humans, including a **Veteran Warrior** and eight **Infantry Warriors**, watch the party.
 They are [Indifferent](/sources/dnd/free-rules/rules-glossary#IndifferentAttitude); they live in the jungle and aren’t used to seeing other people. |
 | 20 | Four **Minotaurs of Baphomet** prowl the jungle looking for Humanoids they can capture and bring back to the temple. |

 ***Stage 3.*** Once the characters reach the edge of the lake, Melchis leads them southwest along the shore until they find the ruin.
 This stage covers 90 miles through coastal terrain.
-The second day of the journey, [heavy rain](/sources/dnd/dmg-2024/dms-toolbox#HeavyPrecipitation) obscures vision and creates [quicksand pits](/sources/dnd/dmg-2024/dms-toolbox#QuicksandPit) (see “[Environmental Effects](/sources/dnd/dmg-2024/dms-toolbox#EnvironmentalEffects)” and “[Hazards](/sources/dnd/dmg-2024/dms-toolbox#Hazards)” in [chapter 3](/sources/dnd/dmg-2024/dms-toolbox)).
+The second day of the journey, [heavy rain](/sources/dnd/dmg-2024/dms-toolbox#HeavyPrecipitation) obscures vision and creates [quicksand pits](/sources/dnd/dmg-2024/dms-toolbox#QuicksandPit) (see "[Environmental Effects](/sources/dnd/dmg-2024/dms-toolbox#EnvironmentalEffects)" and "[Hazards](/sources/dnd/dmg-2024/dms-toolbox#Hazards)" in [chapter 3](/sources/dnd/dmg-2024/dms-toolbox)).
 The front rank of the party might fall into a quicksand pit while two [Giant Crocodiles](/monsters/16880-giant-crocodile) attack at the same time.
 The rest of the journey passes without incident.

 ***The Ruins.*** For the ruins, use the western half of the ground floor of the [Dungeon Hideout map](https://media.dndbeyond.com/compendium-images/dmg/Bk0e1TBRN0uPvprV/map-12.05-dungeon-hideout.jpg) in [Appendix B](/sources/dnd/dmg-2024/maps#MapDungeonHideout), and ignore the stairs leading to the lower levels.
 Dwelling in the ruins are six **Minotaurs of Baphomet** who are Hostile to all intruders.
 They are spread out around the ruins but come quickly when they hear combat.

 ***The Artifact.*** The *Horns of the Beast*—a jagged crown made from the horns of demons and wild animals—rests on a pedestal in the northwest corner of the ruins.
 Melchis immediately attempts to seize the Artifact and place it on his head.
 If he does, he is transformed into a [Hezrou](/monsters/16922-hezrou) and tries to kill the characters.
-A character who dons the Artifact is cursed with [Demonic Possession](/sources/dnd/dmg-2024/dms-toolbox#DemonicPossession) (see “[Curses and Magical Contagions](/sources/dnd/dmg-2024/dms-toolbox#CursesandMagicalContagions)” in [chapter 3](/sources/dnd/dmg-2024/dms-toolbox)).
+A character who dons the Artifact is cursed with [Demonic Possession](/sources/dnd/dmg-2024/dms-toolbox#DemonicPossession) (see "[Curses and Magical Contagions](/sources/dnd/dmg-2024/dms-toolbox#CursesandMagicalContagions)" in [chapter 3](/sources/dnd/dmg-2024/dms-toolbox)).
 The Artifact can’t be removed from the character’s head until a [Remove Curse](/spells/2618943-remove-curse) spell is cast on the character.
 If the characters defeat Melchis and search him, they find a [Bag of Holding](/magic-items/9228356-bag-of-holding) containing twelve 5-pound gold trade bars (worth 250 GP each) and a [Spell Scroll](/magic-items/9229085-spell-scroll) of [Teleportation Circle](/spells/2619167-teleportation-circle).
 The scroll also contains the sigil sequence for a permanent teleportation circle.
 At the end of the adventure, each character earns a bonus 1,000 XP.

 ***Destroying the Artifact.*** The *Horns of the Beast* can be destroyed only by dropping it in the [River Oceanus](/sources/dnd/dmg-2024/cosmology#RiverOceanus), which flows through the Upper Planes (see [chapter 6](/sources/dnd/dmg-2024/cosmology)).
 A character can learn this by casting [Identify](/spells/2619180-identify) on the Artifact.